ConnorO700/UserLogin/README.md

 > on successful login, user JWT is returned and used for further authentication

-a very minimal login form
+a very minimal login form, 'Login' is a logo

 <img width="618" height="450" alt="image" src="https://github.com/user-attachments/assets/255d8617-cf6e-4daf-8c6a-5f2360e61639" />